NikDrosakis/gen20/README.md

 Reduce Dependencies: If possible, reduce reliance on external libraries (like jQuery) to decrease your application's size and loading times.
 Re-evaluate Unsuccessful AI resources:
 Identify Roadblocks: Determine the reasons for the unsuccessful AI setups.
-Alternative Approaches: Explore alternative APIs or solutions to achieve the AI functionality you need.
+Alternative Approaches: Explore alternative APIs or solutions to achieve the AI capabilities you need.
 Localization (ADMIN):
 Complete Refactoring: Finish the localization rebuilding in your ADMIN system.
 User Authentication and Authorization: